hushmesh/slate/source/includes/_app_example.md

 }
 ```

-We don't want to send unencrypted data, so we should prepare a solution to encrypt/decrypt data.
-Here we're using crypto.js library and our masterkey as a secret.
+We&nbsp;don&rsquo;t want to&nbsp;send unencrypted data, so&nbsp;we&nbsp;should prepare a&nbsp;solution to&nbsp;encrypt/decrypt data.
+Here we&rsquo;re using crypto.js library and our masterkey as&nbsp;a&nbsp;secret.

 ## Storage API

-> Storage api usage
+> Storage API usage

 ```javascript
 import axios from 'axios'